Exploding head syndrome

 1.Exploding head syndrome

-This is a syndrome that affects thousands of people around the world with the main manifestation of the feeling that the head explodes while preparing to fall asleep with absolutely no warning signs.
+This is a syndrome that affects thousands of people all over the world, with the primary manifestation being the sensation that one's head is about to explode while one is getting ready to go to sleep, despite there being no warning signs whatsoever.

 2.Alice in Wonderland Syndrome